 - Go kick butt of guidance counselor who told me to major in sociology.

-- Dear Negative Reader: Occasionally, Mallard addresses his complaining readership, though it's hard to say if the author is quoting actual e-mails or not.
+- Dear Negative Reader: Occasionally, Mallard addresses his complaining readership in-universe, though it's hard to say if the author is quoting actual e-mails or not.

 - Expy: More than a few critics have noted Mallard's incredible similarity to Opus the Penguin.
 This is less obvious on the rare days that Mallard's head is colored — his head is canonically green (being a mallard), but on weekdays, his head is jet black, making the resemblance uncanny.